 Beef up the business office

-Because not all insurance providers have adjusted their plans to reflect the updated recommendations, some business offices could get busier trying to help patients sort out billing issues – and sort them out for themselves.
-While healthcare organizations are encouraging payers to update their policies quickly, it may take some time for insurance companies to update their policies.
+Not all insurance providers have adjusted their plans to reflect the updated recommendations.
+Therefore, some business offices could get busier trying to help patients sort out billing issues – and sort them out for themselves.
+Healthcare organizations are encouraging payers to update their policies quickly.
+However, it may take some time for insurance companies to update their policies.
 Adding temporary staff to the Billing & Insurance office can help GI clinics avoid a backlog of paperwork and payments.

 Use a “Direct Endoscopy Referral System” for eligible patients

 Direct endoscopy referral system (DERS), sometimes called “open access,” allows nurse practitioners and other care providers to medically clear and refer patients directly for colonoscopy.
-The DERS procedure can vary, depending on whether the patient is an external referral or comes from within a hospital system, so the process may seem a little daunting at first.
+The DERS procedure can vary.
+It is dependent on whether the patient is an external referral or comes from within a hospital system.
+Therefore, the process may seem a little daunting at first.
 Most patients are eligible for direct endoscopy referral, however, so DERS can help most clinics keep the patient pipeline flowing.